slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

     enabled=1
     EOF

+You must also configure the machine for the [EPEL 6 repository][epel].
+The instructions for doing this can be found in the build chapter.

 Once these are in place it is a good idea to clear the cache and update your system with: